Case StudiesSee what your colleagues are saying about iAbacus®

 The unique selling point about iAbacus software is that staff use it! iAbacus focuses attention on what is working well in schools and what can be improved using a concise and intuitive process.
 Some school improvement software packages, designed to support school planning are too complex, visually unappealing and don’t encourage users to think strategically. iAbacus successfully links evaluation and planning by focussing on what can help or hinder improvement and this is an essential part of the planning process to meet improvement priorities that accurately reflect the evaluative summary of the school. iAbacus is a flexible software package with a broad range of applications for teachers, teaching assistants and administrative staff in schools.
 Abacuses are simple to set up and once the improvement process is understood, users are able to work effectively within a range of improvement areas.
 This is an important point because a teacher can use the same skillset on iAbacus for both subject planning and performance management.
 In addition, iAbacus can be shared to promote collaborative work essential to ensure accurate evaluation and effective planning in schools.

 The support for iAbacus is excellent and includes informative video clips, telephone contact and online support when using the website.
 In addition, the company engenders a collaborative approach by eliciting users’ views and being responsive to suggestions.
-This is a significant feature to consider when purchasing new software and prospective purchasers should ignore it at their peril! iAbacus works because it is based on an intelligent, proven planning process and is simple and
+This is a significant feature to consider when purchasing new software and prospective purchasers should ignore it at their peril! iAbacus works because it is based on an intelligent, proven planning process and is simple and is simple and rewarding to use.

 We decided to use the iAbacus in the summer term of 2013 to update our School Self Review and Evaluation.
 The Senior Leadership Team (SLT) were very impressed with the system as it enabled us to make a judgement about ourselves against the Ofsted criteria, provide evidence for this and then formulate an action plan to move forward in each of the Key Areas.
 As a result of using it at SLT level we decided to roll this out to all staff in two ways.
 All subject leaders have now used the iAbacus to audit their subject and have now formulated their Action Plan for the year using the iAbacus format.
 This will then be reviewed and updated each term.